hendriknielaender/double-trouble/data/blog/agile-roadmaps-release.md

 With a hypothesis-led roadmap, leadership gets more options where they want to draw the line.
 Do they want to only set the KPIs?
 KPIs and hypothesis?
 KPIs, hypothesis and sprint goals?
 Kpis, hypothesis, sprint goals and iterations?
 The answer to this question will vary from leader to leader.
-More delegation could in the end lead to more empowerement, more drive by the employees, and more time freed up from all of that.
+More delegation could in the end lead to more empowerment, more drive by the employees, and more time freed up from all of that.

 ### Why Reinvent Roadmaps?

 Isn't it the case that iterations already exists today in the form of sprints?
 Epics and hypotheses are also not too far apart.
-Releases can be displayed on a jira roadmap, etc. All this is true, but still we believe a new way to create roadmaps is needed.
+Releases can be displayed on a Jira roadmap, etc. All this is true, but still we believe a new way to create roadmaps is needed.

-> With the right mindset and with aligned priorities, you can work truly agile today, even in
+With the right mindset and with aligned priorities, you can work truly agile today, even in tools like Jira.
-> tools like jira.

 The issue is that current roadmap tools create a certain tendency away from what we know to be best for software engineering: The iterative approach.
 That's why we need a new way to look at